lingering126/Slugger_App_Group6/README.md

 4. Use the Expo Go app on your mobile device to scan the QR code displayed in the terminal.
 Alternatively, you can press:
    - 'a' to open the app in an Android emulator.
    - 'i' to open the app in an iOS simulator (macOS only).
+   - 'w' to open the app in the web browser.

 ### Backend Setup